 Our groups

-We currently run five morning support groups – including one at Kingston – where members participate in a variety of activities designed to maximise their communication abilities and build the confidence to communicate in a group environment.
+We currently run 6 support groups across our two venues and are piloting a 7th next term.
+Members participate in a variety of activities designed to maximise their communication abilities and build the confidence to communicate in a group environment.
 All sessions involve some whole and some break-out group work, and are facilitated by teams of Speech and Language Therapists, support staff and trained volunteers.

 Members are consulted with, and actively encouraged to help design each term’s programme, which typically includes discussion topics, projects, practical group activities and presentations.